cozodb/cozo/docs/source/sysops.rst

     * ``read_only`` additionally disallows any mutations and setting triggers,
     * ``hidden`` additionally disallows any data access (metadata access via ``::relations``, etc., are still allowed).

-    It is recommended to give the appropriate access levels to tables to prevent data loss from programming mistakes.
+    The access level functionality is to protect data from mistakes of the programmer, not from attacks by malicious parties.

 ------------------------------------
 Monitor and kill